yurasid/react-d3/README.md

 We would like you to create a mini data visualization app for a JavaScript hero, John David Dalton.
 The app has had data prepopulated into it for JDD's GitHub info.

-Work on this for 4 hours and give us an update.
+We dont want this to take over your life so work on this for about 4 hours and check in.

 ## Setup

 1. Fork this project
 2. Read the `package.json` to see how to run the project
 3. The initial redux state is in the app

-## Mandatory Tech Stack

-You must correctly use these in your project:

-- [ ] Use react
-- [ ] Use redux

-**Insider Tip:** We are quite particular when it comes to redux.
-Be purposeful in what you do.

 ## Tech we use